arcus/education_modules/database_normalization/database_normalization.md

 ### Quiz: One-to-Many

-Which of the following relationships are likely to be one-to-many?
+Which of the following relationships are likely to be **one-to-one**?
 Select all the correct answers.

-[[X]] Gym member to workout
+[[ ]] Gym member to workout
-[[ ]] Street address to latitude and longitude coordinates [[X]] Patient to medical provider
+[[X]] Street address to latitude and longitude coordinates [[ ]] Patient to medical provider
-[[X]] Medical provider to patient
+[[ ]] Medical provider to patient
-[[ ]] Baseball team to mascot
+[[X]] Baseball team to mascot
 [[?]]
 There are multiple correct answers!
 *********

 <div class = "answer">

+The only one-to-one relationships in this list are "street address to latitude and longitude coordinates" and "baseball team to mascot".

-We hope that any gym member will have more than one recorded workout, so that relationship is one-to-many.
-However, a particular street address will only be related to a single latitude and longitude.
-That's not a one-to-many relationship.
+We hope that any gym member will have more than one recorded workout, so that relationship would be one-to-many; even if some members only record a single workout, the fact that any members have multiple workouts makes the relationship one-to-many.
+However, a particular street address will only be related to a single latitude and longitude, so that is a one-to-one relationship.
 A patient can have multiple providers, so that's one-to-many, and providers can have many patients, so that's also one-to-many.
 In fact you could more accurately call this relationship many-to-many!
-Finally, a baseball team (we argue) should have only one mascot, so that's not a one-to-many relationship.
+Finally, a baseball team (we argue) should have only one mascot, so that's a one-to-one relationship, not one-to-many.

 </div>